mph-/lcapy/doc/schematics.rst

 .. literalinclude:: examples/schematics/image1.sch

+The image file can be of any format supported by the LaTeX `\\includegraphics` macro (such as .pdf, .png, .jpg, etc) or a file that can be processed by LaTeX with the `\\input` macro (such as .pgf, .tex, .schtex).

 Each shape has a number of predefined connection pins.
 Associated with each pin is an optional label.